List of Shameless (American TV series) characters: Debbie Gallagher

 In season 9, she begins working as a welder on a stable basis.
 Talking to her classmates, she realizes that she earns less than her male colleagues and begins fighting for an equal wage.
 Through this fight against the patriarchy, she meets a woman named Alexandra, and they become friends.
 However, the two later hook up, causing Debbie to come to terms with her sexuality.
 However, the relationship comes to an end when Alex believes Debbie is merely going through a phase and does not want to be hurt by another straight girl.
-Debbie later falls in love with Kelly, Carl's girlfriend, but is rejected.
+Debbie becomes over obsessed with Kelly believing her as a friend, Carl's girlfriend much to Carl's annoyance and accusations of lesbianism, but when Debbie attempts to confirm the relationship, Debbie is cruelly rejected.
 Debbie begins to assume more responsibility in the Gallagher household, especially after Fiona spirals out of control.
 In the season finale, Debbie discovers Fiona has left her $50,000.